PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 17:00:06
+Last updated: 2024-04-05 17:00:39
-Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres